aspose-total/Aspose.Total-Products/total/en/net/conversion/svg-to-tsv/_index.md

 {{< blocks/products/pf/feature-page-header h1="C# API to Render SVG to TSV" h2="Export SVG File to TSV via C# without using Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of components that enables developers to easily convert SVG file to TSV within any .NET, C#, ASP.NET and VB.NET applications.
+This suite of components provides a wide range of features and capabilities to help developers create powerful applications.

+The process of converting SVG to TSV involves two steps.
+Firstly, Aspose.PDF for .NET is used to export SVG to XLSX.
+This component provides a wide range of features and capabilities to help developers create powerful applications.
+It allows developers to easily convert SVG to XLSX with just a few lines of code.

+Once the SVG file is converted to XLSX, Aspose.Cells for .NET Spreadsheet Programming API is used to convert XLSX to TSV.
+This component provides a wide range of features and capabilities to help developers create powerful applications.
+It allows developers to easily convert XLSX to TSV with just a few lines of code.

-Using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can easily convert SVG file to TSV within any .NET, C#, ASP.NET and VB.NET applications.
-Firstly, by using [Aspose.PDF for .NET](https://products.aspose.com/pdf/net/), you can export SVG to XLSX.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert XLSX to TSV.
+In summary, Aspose.Total for .NET is a comprehensive suite of components that enables developers to easily convert SVG file to TSV within any .NET, C#, ASP.NET and VB.NET applications.
+This suite of components provides a wide range of features and capabilities to help developers create powerful applications.
+It allows developers to easily convert SVG to XLSX and then XLSX to TSV with just a few lines of code.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}